bradleypriest/pxpay/README.md

 This means your success/failure URL will be hit at least twice for each transaction, so you must allow for this in your code.
 See <http://www.paymentexpress.com/technical_resources/ecommerce_hosted/pxpay.html#ResultNotification> for details.

+Token Billing can be implemented by setting `:token_billing => true` inside the Request option hash.
 N.B.
 ----